 During 2019, ASRB undertook a specific user consultation exercise and results of this were published in October 2019.
-It is anticipated that an updated user consultation exercise will take place during late winter 2021/22.
+It is anticipated that an updated user consultation exercise will take place during 2022/23.

 Further information

 Information and statistics for England, Scotland, Wales and the Republic of Ireland, as well as other relevant NISRA statistics, can be found at the following links: